 - Designing Programs for Maximum Impact

-- Regional Networking to Support School Gardens
+- Networking and Communications to Support School Gardens

 - Leading Excellent Garden-Based Education Professional Development

 Our Institute on Instagram #sgso2018The access_token provided is invalid.

 View what took place at our 2016 School Garden Support Organization Institute.

 Join the National School Garden Network E-list to be part of a national dailogue of school garden support organizations.

 This Leadership Institute is designed for teams of 2 from School Garden Support Organizations (SGSOs).
 A SGSO may be a nonprofit organization, university, government agency, foundation, school district, or other entity focused specifically on supporting garden-based learning for multiple schools in their region.
 SGSOs work to elevate the quality and sustainability of school garden programs across their region, serving thousands of children.
 Primary SGSO activities are listed above in the "What" section.

 Each SGSO is invited to attend will send 2 key leaders to the Institute.
 We are particularly seeking SGSOs that:

 - Have been actively supporting school gardens in their region for 8 years or fewer